-In this paper, I aim to solve this tension between robustness and efficiency in semiparametric models by developing an estimator whose improvement on the accuracy over semiparametric estimators (used as benchmark) is robust against varied degrees of misspecification of the parametric restrictions.
-First, I propose an averaging estimator that is a simple weighted average between the semiparametric estimator and the parametric estimator with a data-driven weight.
-Second, I prove that under mild Stein-type conditions, the proposed averaging estimator exhibits (weakly) smaller asymptotic quadratic risks - a general class of measures of accuracy that includes mean squared error (MSE) as a special case - than the semiparametric benchmark regardless of whether the parametric restrictions are correct or misspecified, and regardless of the degree of misspecification.
-Third, I adopt an inference method that is valid regardless of the unknown degree of misspecification.
+This paper aims to solve this tension between robustness and efficiency in semiparametric models by developing an estimator whose improvement on the accuracy over semiparametric estimators (used as benchmark) is robust against varied degrees of misspecification of the parametric restrictions.
+First, this paper proposes an averaging estimator that is a simple weighted average between the semiparametric estimator and the parametric estimator with a data-driven weight.
+Second, under mild Stein-type conditions, the proposed averaging estimator is proven to have (weakly) smaller asymptotic quadratic risks - a general class of measures of accuracy that includes mean squared error (MSE) as a special case - than the semiparametric benchmark regardless of whether the parametric restrictions are correct or misspecified, and regardless of the degree of misspecification.
+Third, an inference method that is valid regardless of the unknown degree of misspecification is recommended.

-Let β denote the unknown parameter of interest, and let $\hat{\beta}{n,SP}$ and $\hat{\beta}{n,P}$ denote the semiparametric and the parametric estimators, respectively.
-The averaging estimator $\hat{\beta}{n,\hat{w}n}$ takes the form where n is the sample size and \hat{w}n is a data-driven averaging weight elaborated in (2.2) below.
+Let $\beta$ denote the unknown parameter of interest, and let $\hat{\beta}{n,SP}$ and $\hat{\beta}{n,P}$ denote the semiparametric and the parametric estimators, respectively.
+The averaging estimator $\hat{\beta}{n,\hat{w}n}$ takes the form where n is the sample size and $\hat{w}n$ is a data-driven averaging weight elaborated in (2.2) below.
 Intuitively, the weight quantifies the asymptotic efficiency gain achieved by imposing the parametric restrictions and the possible asymptotic misspecification bias incurred by deviating from the robust semiparametric benchmark.
 It then balances the two to reduce asymptotic quadratic risks compared to the semiparametric estimator.